iglpdc/2014-01-13-uri/06-version-control/local.md

 history is dubbed "HEAD".
 Note that all versions are kept in history, not simply overwritten, as in a backup system as Dropbox.
-Although versions are ordered chronologically into a history, they are not simple labelled by a time stamp, instead versions can be annotated with a message describing the version contents or particularities.
+Although versions are ordered chronologically into a history, they are not simple labelled by a time stamp.
+Instead, versions can be annotated with a message describing the version contents or particularities.
 In fact, this is not optional, but mandatory.

 As versions are chronologically ordered, git keeps track only of the differences between them.
-Therefore a new version is only the list of the files that have changed from the previous one, plus the actual changes in each file.
+Therefore, a new version is only the list of the files that have changed from the previous one, plus the actual changes in each file.

 Versions are snapshots of the files in the repo, so they just catch their state in the particular moment you make the version.
-Here you have also a lot of freedom.
+Here, you have also a lot of freedom.
 First, you decide which of the files in the directory are going to be tracked.
 Maybe you need to have files there, like temporary files created by some program, that are not really worth to track.
 Second, althought the